Teradata/gosql-driver/README.md

 ### Sample Program

+The sample program [`UseGoSQLPlugin.go`](/Teradata/gosql-driver/blob/master/UseGoSQLPlugin.go) demonstrates how to load the Teradata GoSQL Driver plugin and use the Teradata GoSQL Driver.

 The Teradata GoSQL Driver accepts a JSON string to specify connection parameters, [documented below](#ConnectionParameters).

 You must properly quote the `UseGoSQLPlugin.go` command line arguments for the JSON string and the SQL query text parameters according to what your shell requires.